How to prevent MySQL Injection attacks in WordPress. Image shows a laptop icon with a large red exclamation point notification implying a cyberattack

 In this article, we’ll first show you how you can protect yourself from SQL injection attacks.
 Then we’ll go over some plugins you can use to further increase your site’s security.
 Let’s get started!

-What is an SQL Injection Attack?
+What is a SQL injection attack?

-An SQL injection attack is malicious code that is usually injected into data entry fields.
+A SQL injection attack is malicious code that is usually injected into data entry fields.
 While WordPress has gone to great lengths to ensure that the core platform is secured from such attacks, your site may still be vulnerable.
 Indeed, any part of your site where a person can submit content or data could be susceptible.
 This can include contact forms, comments sections, and even quizzes.

 Once an attacker has breached your site, they can get access to its database and compromise your website with malicious code.
 For example, in 2016, a group of Russian hackers were able to obtain U.S. voter information (including names, addresses, and even Social Security numbers) through a simple SQL injection attack.

-Examples of SQL Injection Attacks
+Examples of SQL injection attacks

 SQL injection attacks can take many forms.
 Hackers may go after individual websites and blogs, or larger institutions such as banks.
 In the latter case, once in they could alter account balances or transaction histories.
 Even after the damage has been repaired, the bank will need to notify its customers, which can be very damaging to its reputation.